 Previously, I was a Banting Postdoctoral Fellow at Simon Fraser University (with Jon Moore in the Salmon Watersheds Lab and Earth to Ocean Research Group), and a Vanier, Killam, and Mitacs Scholar during my PhD at the University of Calgary (with John Post).
 I did my MSc in Fisheries at the University of Florida (with Mike Allen), and my BSc in Biology at San Diego State University.

-My research tends to rest at the interface of several interdisciplinary topics like quantitative ecology, population dynamics, life-history theory, fishery stock assessment, natural resource management, spatial ecology, bioeconomics, and utility theory.
+I combine empirical and theoretical approaches to tackle a variety of challenges in applied ecology.
+In particular, my research rests at the interface of interdisciplinary topics like quantitative ecology, population dynamics, life-history theory, fishery stock assessment, decision-making, spatial ecology, human dimensions, and environmental policy.
 Some of my current research areas include:

-- Population ecology and life-history variation of exploited fishes
+- Landscape ecology and life-history variation of exploited fishes

-- Understanding the coupled feedbacks between people and nature
+- Understanding coupled feedbacks between people and nature

-I also teach courses and workshops on (1) R programming for the biological sciences, (2) applied Bayesian modelling, and (3) population ecology.
+I also teach courses and workshops on (1) R programming for the biological sciences, (2) applied Bayesian modelling, and (3) fish population ecology and fisheries management.